Alice in Chains: Rankings

-Alice in Chains has sold over 19 million records in the United States, and over 40 million records worldwide, released two number-one albums, had 23 top 40 singles, and has received eleven Grammy Award nominations.
+Alice in Chains has sold over 30 million certified records in the United States, released two number-one albums, had 23 top 40 singles, and has received eleven Grammy Award nominations.
 The band was ranked number 34 on VH1's 100 Greatest Artists of Hard Rock.
 Alice in Chains was named 15th greatest live band by Hit Parader, with Staley placing as 27th-greatest heavy metal vocalist of all time.
 The band's second album, Dirt, was named 5th-best album in the last two decades by Close-Up magazine in 2008.

 In October 2008, Guitar World ranked Cantrell's solo in "Man in the Box" at No. 77 on their list of "100 Greatest Guitar Solos".
 In August 2009, Alice in Chains won the Kerrang!
 Icon Award.

 In November 2011, Jar of Flies was ranked number four on Guitar World magazine's top ten list of guitar albums of 1994.
 It was also featured in Guitar World magazine's "Superunknown: 50 Iconic Albums That Defined 1994" list, and in May 2014, the EP was placed at number five on Loudwire's "10 Best Hard Rock Albums of 1994" list.

 In June 2017, Metal Injection ranked Alice in Chains at number 1 on their list of "10 Heaviest Grunge Bands".
 Ozzy Osbourne ranked Facelift among his list of "10 Favorite Metal Albums".